-Chapel Services are offered on an occasional basis.
-The College community typically gathers for worship around major holidays or College-sponsored events, such as Homecoming, Thanksgiving, Christmas, and Baccalaureate (held before Commencement).
+Chapel Services are offered on designated Sunday evenings in Howard Chapel.
+The College community also gathers for worship around major holidays or College-sponsored events, such as Homecoming, Thanksgiving, Christmas, and Baccalaureate.
+See the campus calendar for specific dates and times.